Edit configuration crontab -e # Show configuration crontab -l # Apply changes /etc/init.d/cron restart

 There should be a end-of-line character on the last line of the crontab file.
-If in doubt, just leave an empty line at the end.
+Just leave an empty line at the end to be sure.

 |25||6||*||*||1-5||At 6:25 AM every weekday (Mon-Fri)|

 |0||0||4,12,26||*||*||At midnight on 4th, 12th and 26th of every month|

 |5,10||9,14||10||*||0,4||At 9:05AM, 9:10AM, 2:05PM and 2:10PM every Sunday and Thursday|